Derrick Evans (politician): Politics

-Participation in the 2021 Capitol attack
+Participation in the January 6 attack

-Evans participated in the storming of the United States Capitol on January 6, 2021.
+Evans participated in the protest at the United States Capitol on January 6, 2021.
 Social media posts by Evans depict him traveling to Washington, D.C., with a busload of fellow Donald Trump supporters.

 The Associated Press notes that in a video of Evans as he was attempting to breach the Capitol, he also could be heard chanting Trump's name repeatedly.
 Evans subsequently denied involvement in any destruction of property that took place during the riot, claiming that he was "simply there as an independent member of the media to film history."

-Evans crossed the downed fence and entered the Capitol building filming himself inside shouting "We're in, we're in.
+Evans crossed the downed fence and entered the Capitol building, filming himself shouting "We're in, we're in.
 Derrick Evans is in the Capitol!"
-Telling the crowd, "We're in!
-Keep it moving, baby!"
-And later "Our house!"
+He continued, "We're in!
+Keep it moving, baby!" and, later, "Our house!"
 Inside the Capitol halls he said, "I don't know where we're going.
 I'm following the crowd."

 His actions were condemned by West Virginia's state House Speaker Roger Hanshaw, state House Minority Leader Doug Skaff, U.S. Senator Joe Manchin, and Governor Jim Justice.

 Two days later, Evans was arrested and charged with one count of "knowingly entering or remaining in any restricted building or grounds without lawful authority" and one count of "violent entry and disorderly conduct on Capitol Grounds."

 Evans resigned on January 10, 2021, saying, "I take full responsibility for my actions."

 He pleaded not guilty to four misdemeanor charges in May 2021.
 In July 2021, a grand jury returned a five-count indictment against Evans, including the four previously charged misdemeanors and a new felony charge, obstructing an official proceeding and aiding or abetting.
 Negotiation of a possible plea agreement was ongoing in August 2021.
 On February 3, 2022, the day before Evans was supposed to appear in court for a hearing, Evans struck a plea agreement and lawyers asked the court for a hearing later in the month without releasing the terms of the plea agreement.

 On March 18, 2022, Evans pleaded guilty to a felony charge of civil disorder stemming from the Capitol riot.
 Evans was sentenced to three months in prison on June 22, 2022.
 He reported to federal prison on July 25, 2022.
-He was held at the Federal Correctional Institution, Milan in Milan, Michigan through October 23, 2022.
+He was held at the Federal Correctional Institution, Milan in Milan, Michigan, through October 23, 2022.

-In 2023, Evans reversed his admissions of guilt for his actions on January 6, claiming to be a victim of political persecution and labelling himself as a "J6 Patriot."
-He also claimed that he was being forced into apologizing by the media so he could win his bid for a United States House of Representatives seat.
+In 2023, Evans renounced his admissions of guilt for his actions on January 6, claiming to be a victim of political persecution and labeling himself as a "J6 Patriot" shortly after announcing his candidacy for a United States House of Representatives seat.
 Evans also made an appearance at CPAC 2023.
-Alongside fellow rioters Michael Straka and Simone Gold, he was a speaker at a session titled "True Stories of January 6: The Prosecuted Speak."
+Alongside fellow rioters Brandon Straka and Simone Gold, he was a speaker at a session titled "True Stories of January 6: The Prosecuted Speak."